Kevin Danso: Lens

 On 6 August 2021, Danso joined Ligue 1 side RC Lens.
 On 19 March 2022, he scored his first goal with Lens against Clermont.
 During the 2022–23 season, he played a crucial role in helping his team secure second place in the league and qualify for the following season's Champions League.

 Tottenham Hotspur

 On 2 February 2025, Danso joined Premier League club Tottenham Hotspur on loan for the remainder of the season with an obligation to buy at the end of the season.
 He made his first appearance for Spurs on 6 February in a 4–0 defeat away to Liverpool in the EFL Cup semi-final.
 Danso was selected in the squad that played the 2025 UEFA Europa League final, entering the game as a substitute, and helping Tottenham to win their first trophy for seventeen years.

 On 31 May 2025, Danso joined Tottenham Hotspur permanently from Lens for £21 million.

-Danso started in the 2025 UEFA Super Cup, playing the full match against PSG as Tottenham lost on penalties after the match ended 2-2.
-Danso was used as a long thrown-in specialist in the match, drawing significant media attention.
+Danso started in the 2025 UEFA Super Cup, playing the full match against PSG as Tottenham lost on penalties after the match ended 2–2.
+Danso was used as a long throw-in specialist in the match, drawing significant media attention.
+As Tottenham spent the second half of the 2025-26 season in a relegation battle which came down to the final matchday, Danso became a crucial part of the team during the run-in following a season ending injury to Cristian Romero.
+Danso started Tottenham's last 6 matches, winning 11 points to keep the club in the Premier League.

+Danso scored his first and only goal for Tottenham on the 26th August in a 5-1 victory against Charlton Athletic in the 2nd Round of the EFL Cup.
+Shortly afterwards, Tottenham manager Roberto De Zerbi confirmed to the media that Danso had requested to leave the club, attributed to Spurs' reduced schedule without European football along with summer centre back signings Marcos Senesi and Jan Paul van Hecke.

+Sunderland loan

+On 1 September 2026, Danso joined fellow Premier League club Sunderland on loan on a season-long loan.
+On 5 September, Danso made his debut for Sunderland in a 1-1 draw away to Brentford.